-NAPRHSW.org offers advertising on our site for interested parties.
+NAPRHSW.com offers advertising on our site for interested parties.
 Advertising content must be related to social work, Puerto Rican Hispanic issues, and/or the services NAPRHSW provides.
 NAPRHSW may, at its sole discretion, reject and/or remove any advertising that does not fit within these guidelines.

 For more information, or if you are unsure whether your ad is appropriate for our site, please feel free to contact us at vmatos39@yahoo com

 The Online Ads section is updated several times a month.